Sapphic stanza

-The Sapphic stanza, named after Sappho, is an Aeolic verse form of four lines.
-Originally composed in quantitative verse and unrhymed, since the Middle Ages imitations of the form typically feature rhyme and accentual prosody.
+The Sapphic stanza, named after the Ancient Greek poet Sappho, is an Aeolic verse form of four lines.
+Originally composed in quantitative verse and unrhymed, imitations of the form since the Middle Ages typically feature rhyme and accentual prosody.
 It is "the longest lived of the Classical lyric strophes in the West".

 Definitions

-In poetry, "Sapphic" may refer to three distinct but related Aeolic verse forms:
+In poetry, "Sapphic" may refer to three distinct but related Aeolic verse forms; for full discussion see Hendecasyllable.